alvaroaltvis/DeepSoRo_SoftFinger/README.md

 ### Make Data

-The make_dataset script combines the embedded images with their respective pointclouds, so that they can be later processed by the machine learning algorithm from DeepSoRo.
+The make_dataset remotly access the embedded images taken with the raspberry pi and copies them to a specific folder in the local computer.
+Then the script combines the embedded images with their respective pointclouds, so that they can be later processed by the machine learning algorithm from DeepSoRo.